ButinVladimir/cyberiada/ROADMAP.md

 This parameter affects how many attacks will be dealt per turn.
 Can be increased by agility.

+### Precision.

+This parameter affects how it's likely to make a hit.
+It depends on equipment, attributes and skills.

 ### Dodge

-This parameters affects how it's likely to dodge the attack.
+This parameter affects how it's likely to dodge the attack.
 Can be increased by stealth and agility.

+### Regeneration

+This parameters affects how fast crew member HP will regenerate.

 ## Attributes